Davidutro/MakerDAOSaiContractAudit/audit/code-review/dappsys/chief-a06b5e4.md

 // `hat` address is unique root user (has every role) and the
-// unique owner of role 0 (typically 'sys' or 'internal') contract DSChief is DSRoles, DSChiefApprovals {
+// unique owner of role 0 (typically 'sys' or 'internal')
+// BK Ok
+contract DSChief is DSRoles, DSChiefApprovals {

+    // BK Ok - Constructor
     function DSChief(DSToken GOV, DSToken IOU, uint MAX_YAYS) DSChiefApprovals (GOV, IOU, MAX_YAYS)
         public
     {
-        authority = this;
+        // Set this contract as the authority authority = this;
+        // And invalidate owner
         owner = 0;
     }

-    function setOwner(address owner_) public {
+    // BK Ok - Anyone can execute this function, but it will throw function setOwner(address owner_) public {
+        // BK Ok
         owner_;
+        // BK Ok
         revert();
     }

-    function setAuthority(DSAuthority authority_) public {
+    // BK Ok - Anyone can execute this function, but it will throw function setAuthority(DSAuthority authority_) public {
+        // BK Ok
         authority_;
+        // BK Ok
         revert();
     }